Picture of Mia Hill

 Have you ever wondered where fleas go on bunnies?
 Despite their fluffy appearances, bunnies can easily fall victim to fleas just like any other animal.
 However, since bunnies are constantly grooming themselves, fleas tend to avoid the bunny’s face and head area as they are more likely to be disturbed.

 Rabbits are adorable and fluffy creatures that are often kept as pets.
 However, one of the challenges that come with owning a rabbit is dealing with fleas.
+Wild rabbits can transmit fleas to pet rabbits, emphasizing the importance of separation to prevent infestations.
 Fleas are attracted to rabbits’ warm and furry bodies, making them an easy target for these pesky insects.

 Additionally, it’s essential to use flea prevention products specifically designed for rabbits to keep them free of these annoying bugs.
 By taking preventative measures, you can ensure that your rabbit remains healthy and flea-free.